NickFranceschina/lunch/modernization-plan.md

 - Chat functionality is implemented (both user-to-user and group chat)
 - Input validation prevents common user errors
 - Automatic window management improves the user experience during logout
+- Group lunch time notifications are fully implemented:
+  - Groups can set specific times for lunch
+  - Server automatically selects a random restaurant at the configured time
+  - Users receive browser notifications when it's lunch time
+  - Application windows automatically pop up for all users in the group at lunch time
+  - Legacy VB6 "system tray pop-up" behavior has been recreated

 ## Next Steps
 1. ✅ Implement WebSocket for real-time updates (COMPLETED)